netsec-ethz/scion-java-multiping/README.md

 The tool
 parses [Anapayas ISD/AS assignment website](https://docs.anapaya.net/en/latest/resources/isd-as-assignments/),
-identifies the shortest path to each AS and sends a traceroute to each AS.
+identifies the shortest or fastest path to each AS and sends a traceroute to each AS.
+By default is will use the fastest path (determined by a traceroute over all paths), but it can be configured to use the shortest path (`--shortest`).
 It reports the number of paths to each AS as well as the shortest path with latency, remote IP, hop count and remote IP.